grandchild/linux_installer/README.md

 ## Testing

-To simply build and test an installer in the main project, run
+To simply build and test an installer in the main project, add some files to the `data/` directory and then run:

 ```bash
     make clean run
 ```